 “A huge thank you to the New York Gaming Commission as well as to our entire BetMGM team who have worked tirelessly to bring this to fruition.”

-Nine betting operators were recommended for licenses following the conclusion of the state’s tender process.
+Nine betting operators were recommended for licences following the conclusion of the state’s tender process.
 New York Gaming Commission last week cleared the initial four operators to accept mobile sports bets, while the regulator said that the other five operators – PointsBet, Resorts World, BetMGM, Bally’s Corporation and Wynn Bet – “continue to work towards satisfying statutory and regulatory requirements necessary to launch”, with approval expected on a rolling basis.

 BetMGM already operates in 13 states and the District of Columbia, and is due to launch in Louisiana in the first quarter of this year.